typestack/class-validator/README.md

     }
     ```

-In your custom decorators you can also use ValidationConstraints.
-Lets create another example called `IsUserAlreadyExist`:
+In your custom decorators you can also use `ValidationConstraint`.
+Lets create another custom validation decorator called `IsUserAlreadyExist`:

 1. First lets create a ValidationConstraint and decorator: